qzane/Compilers/README.md

 ### import the examples
 1. Download the [Archive Files](http://www.cs.unc.edu/~prins/Classes/520/)
 2. Open Eclipse IDE, go to the workbench and create a Java project (say simpleScannerParser).
-3. Under simpleScannerParser, right click the "scr" icon , and select "import..."
+3. Right click the project you created, and select "import..."
 4. The import source should be "General -> Archive File"

 # FAQ